phil1px/manga-auto-translation/README.md

 ## Datasets

-The dataset of the manga we do not know if we can make it available, however it has been developed manually with the tool [LabelImg](https://github.com/tzutalin/labelImg).
+The dataset of the manga we do not know if we can make it available, however it has been developed manually with the tool.
 Below is the datasets used in the translator:

 - [Tab-delimited Bilingual Sentence Pairs ](http://www.manythings.org/anki/)